 Don’t come to Scotland because England isn’t to your liking anymore.
 You once ruled almost all of the green earth, and the seas too.
 Your nation grew rich on its resources, and off the backs of indigenous people that you ruled.
 You told those people they were British.
 But you didn’t mean British like you.
 Now riddled with vast debts and a corrupt parliament, you’re first obligation is to make your own nation a better place, to fight against xenophobia, neo-imperialism, corporate greed, and the unreason England has embraced.
 Granted, it’s a difficult task, but not impossible.
 Youth will drive change if you can’t.
 They will rebel.

 Don’t come to Scotland thinking no world is better than an English world.
 If you think England the greatest nation on the planet, that’s where you belong.
 Don’t search for a Little England enclave where you can play cricket on the green, read the Times in an all-English pub decorated with Union Jacks, and talk warmly of Thatcher.
-The Tory party in Scotland is small and anti-life, Labour a wishy-washy copy.
 Tory MSPs were rejected at the ballot box, only our cockamamie electoral system gave them a free ride.
 And don’t look for a substitute Tory in UKip.
 We want none here.

-Don’t come to Scotland looking for an idyllic, remote cottage in the Highlands to closet yourself away from the rest of us, or pretend you are English landed gentry, all tweeds and Barber outfits, and then send photographs to relatives of wonderful sunsets over a loch lying at the end of your ‘estate’.
-It might assist our tourist board, but it does nothing for Scotland’s democratic progress.
+Don’t come to Scotland looking for an idyllic, remote cottage in the Highlands to closet yourself away from the rest of us, or pretend you are English landed gentry, all tweeds and Barber outfits.
+It does nothing for Scotland’s democratic progress.
 Incidentally, loch is not pronounced ‘lock’.
 Try and get it right.
 And we have burns here not brooks, and glens not dales.

 Don’t come to Scotland to promote English cultural mores.
 That’s patronising.
 We need no colonials.
 Come to learn about Scotland’s history and culture, to get involved in it, Gaeldom too.
-Do not attempt to subjugate it, or portray it as inferior to your own heritage.
+Do not attempt to subjugate, or portray us as inferior to your own heritage.
 Scots admire, indeed were educated on English culture and heroes.
 Please return the compliment.

 Don’t come to Scotland hoping to mould our structures and institutions in the image of England.
 That way lies conformity and resentment.
 We’ve managed, just about, to resist invasion by stealth and still be a separate country.
-You’re here because you acknowledge we are different, England’s systems and politics pernicious and dysfunctional, at least ‘for a generation’ – if I can use that maligned phrase.
+You’re here because you acknowledge we are different.
 And remember, until you vote for self-governance to be reinstated your taxes go south to be spent south.

 Don’t come to Scotland thinking you must become Scottish.
 We don’t ask that of you.
 In time your children will be, and their children too.
 Be your self, but remember you’re in another’s country.
 Treat us as you would wish to be treated.
 You will soon find many things different from your homeland, and done differently.
 Delight in the differences.